leJBP/adaptative-ransomware/README.md

 ## But

-Ransomware based on elliptic curve
+Automatic ransomware on encryption algorithm choice

 ### Choix à faire